elunna/nerfhack-changelog/README.md

   * amulets of ESP
   * rings of polymorph (turns any monster into a shapeshifter!)

-#### Steeds
+#### Misc monster behavior changes

 * Steeds are more aggressive - if your steed has a tameness level of 15 or more, it will actively attack monsters instead of merely reacting to being attacked (Evil)

-#### Misc monster behavior changes

 * Monsters with a negative AC get damage reduction from melee attacks (Evil)
 * Monsters will switch to their melee attack intelligently (Spork)
 * When a monster spawns with a weapon, it wields it immediately (xnh)